jbech-linaro/optee_docs/newbie/about.rst

 the Trusted OS runs.
 Note that there is also a composite form which makes it possible to append ``PLATFORM_FLAVOR`` directly, by adding a dash in-between the names.
 The composite form is shown below for the different boards.
-For more specific details about build flags etc, please read :ref:`flags`.
+For more specific details about build flags etc, please read :ref:`configuration_and_flags`.
 Some platforms have different sub-maintainers, please refer to the file MAINTAINERS_ for contact details for various platforms.

 ..
 Please keep this list sorted in alphabetic order